 Both to_s and to_string omit the subnet mask of an IP address.
 The only way to query it via public methods is to manually parse the output of inspect.

-Updated by bjmllr (Ben Miller) over 3 years ago
+Updated by bjmllr (Ben Miller) about 4 years ago

 It would be useful to expose @mask_addr.
 I have done this at times by reopening IPAddr and adding an attr_reader.
 Then the string form of the mask can be obtained with